 The authorized capital of FirstService consists of an unlimited number of common shares (the "Common Shares").
 The holders of Common Shares are entitled to one vote in respect of each Common Share held at all meetings of the shareholders of FirstService.
-As at February 28, 2020, FirstService had outstanding 41,606,257 Common Shares.
-Only those holders of outstanding Common Shares of record at the close of business on March 6, 2020 (the "Record Date") are entitled to vote their Common Shares at the Meeting or any adjournment(s) thereof.
-The Record Date was fixed by the Board.
+As at February 19, 2021, FirstService had outstanding 43,798,205 Common Shares.